-The finished water kefir can be flavored in a secondary ferment with juice, ginger root, fruit or other natural substances and this step creates natural carbonation (and a texture very similar to soda).
+The finished water kefir can be flavored in a secondary ferment with juice, ginger root, fruit, or other natural substances and this step creates natural carbonation (and a similarity to soda).

 My friend Hannah of Kombucha Kamp shares her favorite coconut water kefir recipe and answers some frequently asked questions… Enter Hannah:

 Coconut Water Kefir Recipe

 Delicious water kefir made with coconut water for additional electrolytes and nutrients.

 - Add the sugar to a half gallon glass jar, if using.

 - Add the coconut water to the jar.